About This Unit

 No. 462 Squadron was a RAAF "Article XV" squadron that was formed and served as part of RAF Middle East Command before relocating to the UK and Bomber Command during WW2.
 Article XV referred to Empire Air Training Scheme that was to provide aircrew for the RAF to deal with the onslaught of Germany and the Luftwaffe.

 Equipped with Halifax bombers, the Unit operated against Rommel's forces in North Africa throughout 1943 and 44.
 During this period the RAAF endeavoured to have Australian representation raised in this nominal "RAAF" Squadron, but with little success.
 By August 1943, only a quarter of the Squadron's 600 personnel were RAAF members.
-As was often the case the RAF was using the establishment to enhance posting and command opportunities for its own personnel, so Australia requested that No 462 Squadron revert to the RAF.
+As was often the case, it was apparent to the RAAF that the RAF was using the establishment to enhance posting and command opportunities for its own personnel, so Australia requested that No 462 Squadron revert to the RAF.
 In due course, on 3 March 1944, RAAF No 462 Squadron was redesignated No 614 Squadron, RAF.

 Again equipped with Halifaxes, this time B.Mk.III bombers, the Squadron participated in day and night attacks against German industrial cities, while at the same time, supporting the Allied ground forces fighting their way across France.
 No. 462 Squadron flew its first operational mission on 25 August and subsequently took part in attacks against 39 different targets over the next four months in support of Allied ground forces in Western Europe.

 On 27 December 1944 No. 462 Squadron was relocated to RAF Foulsham in Norfolk and became part of No. 100 Group RAF.
 This Group specialised in electronic warfare (EW) and No. 462 Squadron's aircraft were modified to radar jamming equipment and other countermeasures.
-Other RAF 'Special Duties' Squadrons were located at RAF Foulsham as part of the Group.
+Other RAF 'Special Duties' Squadrons were located at RAF Foulsham as part of the Group including No. 193 Squadron RAF.
 Until the end of the war the squadron used its special equipment and mounted small diversionary attacks to deceive the Germans as to the location of the raids conducted by Bomber Command.

 No 462 Squadron disbanded at RAF Foulsham in Norfolk on 24 September 1945, having been be used to test radio countermeasure equipment and techniques.
 As a result, the squadron continued to fly training and ferry flights and also conducted armed patrols over Germany until immediately prior to disbandment.